ubicom-dsd-2023/dsd_dbest/Journal/Week2.md

 ### Brioche (Database Engineer):

 #### Done
-Reviewed the SQL course taken last semester
+- Reviewed the SQL course taken last semester

-Learned to do basic operations with PostgreSQL
+- Learned to do basic operations with PostgreSQL

-Started to learn docker
+- Started to learn docker

-Discussed with embedded system group about , got known that data traffic should be 5 frames per second with 6 sensors, and a frame contains 9 numbers.
-Still don't know that the size required.
+- Discussed with embedded system group about
+  - got known that data traffic should be 5 frames per second with 6 sensors
+  - frame contains 9 numbers
+  - Still don't know that the size required.

 #### Not done, why?
-been sick with COVID, not clear on the distinction between architecture and infrastructure
+- been sick with COVID
+- not clear on the distinction between architecture and infrastructure

 ### Carlos (Architecture Tester):